telerik/report-server-docs/user-guide/data-alerts-management.md

 ## Subscribers View

 From the **Subscribers** view, you can manage who will receive the created documents as mail attachments.
-A subscriber can be an existing Report Server user or an external user which is represented through his email.
-The external emails should be separated with semicolon (;) or comma (,).
+A subscriber can be an existing report server user or an external user who is represented through an e-mail address.
+The emails should be separated with a new line, a semicolon ( ; ) or a comma ( , ).

 > When there is an error during the report processing or a general error in the data alert execution, mails will be sent to the **System Administrator** and **Report Creator** [roles]({%slug user-roles%}) only.